 When I think of pound cake I have thoughts of nostalgia – cakes that were made with love by our mothers, grandmothers, and our great-grandmothers.

-Back in my grandmother’s day Pound Cake was make with a much more butter and eggs.
+Back in my grandmother’s day Pound Cake was make with much more butter and eggs.

 The pound cakes we make today often have different proportions from the ones of days gone by, but they are still wonderfully rich, moist, and buttery with a lovely golden-brown crust.

 This cake is no exception.
 It’s baked at a lower temperature for longer giving it a beautiful crisp crust.

-Greek yogurt gives this Glazed Marble Pound Cake a rich, moist texture and four large eggs gives it that classic denseness you’d expect from a pound cake.
+Greek yogurt gives this Glazed Marble Pound Cake a rich, moist texture and four large eggs give it that classic denseness you’d expect from a pound cake.

 Then two of everyone’s favorite flavors are swirled together – chocolate and vanilla.
 I didn’t skimp on flavor with this cake – instead of vanilla extract, vanilla beans were used, and in place of the cocoa powder that’s used in so many marble cakes, I used melted semisweet chocolate, giving it an amazing depth of flavor!